Captions for Sports Events

 - Ease of Workflow: Captioning isn’t the only part of a broadcasters day-to-day duties.
 In fact, it shouldn’t be.
 An easy workflow is critical for ensuring that the whole production runs smoothly.

-What are Common Challenges for Sports Video?
+Common Challenges for Sports Networks

 - Deadline Compliance & Scalability: Sports broadcasters are always publishing clips, montages, and streaming full games.
 A lot of video is being actively produced which means it needs to be captioned in a timely manner.
 Finding a captioning vendor that meets deadlines – especially when working with a large quantity of video – is pivotal.